Dean Sampson: International honours

-Club career

-Sampson came back in 2003 when Castleford Tigers went through an injury crisis, scoring on his comeback game against Warrington Wolves.
-He also played once more for Castleford Tigers in 2005 against Hull Dockers in the Challenge Cup.
-Overall Sampson played 431 games for Castleford scoring 68 tries.
-With 431-appearances, Sampson is joint second (along with Artie Atkinson) in Castleford's all-time appearance list behind John Joyner, who has 613-appearances.
-Sampson was a real fans favourite for Castleford and his name was often chanted by the home fans.

 Coaching career

 After retirement, Sampson became the club's academy coach and won the Junior academy championship in 2004.
-He left the club in 2005 and moved to Hull Kingston Rovers, and became the assistant coach there.
+He left the club in May 2005, and moved to Hull Kingston Rovers and became the assistant coach there.
 Sampson left Hull Kingston Rovers after a brief period and stayed out of the game for a while.

-Sampson rejoined Castleford for 2009's Super League XIV, and was the club's academy coach once again.
+Sampson rejoined Castleford for the 2009 Super League season, and was the club's academy coach once again.

 Honoured at Castleford Tigers

 Sampson is a Tigers Hall of Fame Inductee.

 Genealogical information

 Sampson is the son of the rugby league footballer, and coach; Dave Sampson and Mavis (née Dean), the nephew of the rugby league footballer; Malcolm Sampson, and the cousin of the sprinter; Denise Ramsden, and the rugby union, and rugby league footballer; Paul Sampson.